statful/k8s-prometheus-metrics-collector/README.md

 ## License

-Kubernetes Metrics Collector is available under the MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/statful/k8s-metrics-collector/master/LICENSE) file for more information.
+Kubernetes Prometheus Metrics Collector is available under the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/statful/k8s-prometheus-metrics-collector/master/LICENSE) file for more information.